 Pay per click is a great idea but is it always going to be your beck and call strategy.

-With PPC, you will only be paying for the people who click on your link, not for the views.
+With PPC, you will only be paying for the people who click on your link, not for the views, which makes PPC prices manageable for most marketing budgets.
 It is a good thing, but PPC has its shortcomings too.

 At times, you might not end with the right PPC service providing.
 There are some businesses out there that can pay outsiders or other people to click on your links, which will leave you paying for all of them.